RinaldoBenaccetta/isidom/readme.md

 ### $select

-Select elements based on querySelectorAll :
+Selects elements based on querySelectorAll :
  [https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll][62]

-Wich return a nodeList of elements containing specified selectors.
+Wich returns a nodeList of elements containing specified selectors.

 A nodeList is static and is not live.
 It's like a snapshot of the DOM.

-A nodeList accept native JS forEach.
+A nodeList accepts native JS forEach.

 #### Parameters